KULeuven-MICAS/snax_cluster/hw/chisel/doc/xdma.md

 ### Distributed Datapath for Cluster-to-Cluster or Host-to-Cluster Memory Access

 XDMA can perform data copying within the same memory region or across different regions.
 If the source and destination addresses are from the same region, data is looped back directly without utilizing the AXI, conserving energy.
 If addresses span different regions, the data is handled in three steps:
-1. The controller recognizes that the source data is from a non-local region and flattens the configuration into a one-dimensional frame.
+1. The controller recognizes that the source data is from a non-local region and flattens the configuration into a one-dimensional frame with a width equal to the bitwidth of the AXI bus.
 2. The configuration frame is sent to the remote XDMA to request the data.
 3. The data is relayed back from the remote to the local site.